 - 1. Log in to the console system as root. - 2.
 Check the status of the IPSec by entering the command ipsec status at the Shell prompt.
 Note the VPN DHCP IP address. - 3.
-Enter ping at the command prompt, press the Space bar, enter the address you'd like to ping and then press the Enter key on your keyboard and wait for the ping results.
 Test the communication from the console system to the remote subnet's target client. - 4.
-Test the communication from the remote subnet's target client to the VPN DHCP IP address of the console system.
+Test the communciation from the remote subnet's target client to the VPN DHCP IP address of the console system.